RasaHQ/rasa-calm-demo/README.md

 **failing**, and **passing**.
 These tests are organized not per individual flow but according to CALM functionalities.

+> [!NOTE]
-> **Note**: The passing and failing statuses are relative to the performance of the GPT-4,
+> The passing and failing statuses are relative to the performance of the GPT-4,
 > which is enabled by default.
 The use of different models may yield varying results.

 You have the flexibility to run either all tests, only the passing tests, only the